Everything you need to know about sharing space…

 When strangers become customers: Let’s say your business is an ad agency.
 The age of disruption has not just shifted the goal posts… it’s eaten them and spat out sawdust… Your once local customers now make their own ads on the free version of Canva and distribute them for free on Instagram.
 Because your agency can’t exist off sawdust, you begin to cull some staff (the ones who don’t know what Canva is).
 With the new spare space you’ve created, you set-up some hot desks and welcome strangers in.
 Now, for all the talk of “collaboration”, it only happens when businesses create opportunities to interact with different people outside of their sphere.
 For example; the startup using the meeting room for 2 hours, may end up being a future client.
 The developer hiring your spare desk for $5 per hour might just have great tech advice for your agency.
 The business coach using the boardroom space for 3 days might be the one who observes a workplace issue unseen by others… meeting people is nice.
 Meeting people who become future connections and collaborators is even better.

-I gotta gig.
-I know, I know…. everyone is talking about side-hustling and the gig economy.
+I gotta gig. yes, sure, we know…. everyone is talking about side-hustling and the gig economy.
 Human beings have always needed spaces and that is even more the case with the increase of startups, gigsters and hustlers.
 Could your place of business help out pop-up retail?
 Business consultants?
 Startups that need a boardroom occasionally?
 Professional trainers and others?
 The answer is probably and it may just be a way to keep your landlord happy and/or pay for some other bills… like Instagram advertising (how did that become a thing?)

 So there you have it – your business is sitting on a potential goldmine.
 And it can take part in the sharing economy, very easily.
 The genuinely nice part is you get to connect with more people, real humans.
 The spaces that hold our businesses can be used for other things too – all it takes is to seize opportunity while others are busy figuring out what happened since 1999.